nwzs/nwzs/README.md

 # Hey, I'm Nawaaz

 Computer Engineering student at Toronto Metropolitan University.
-I like working close to the hardware — building things where software meets silicon.

 Currently looking for a **co-op position** in embedded systems, hardware design, or computer architecture.